Badalemo/MainVault/School/Computer Programming 12/ProfitTracker/Profit Tracker Report.md

-for the business profit tracker assignment
+for the business profit tracker assignment, i started with the top to bottom format of doing things.

+H11